 This course builds on N678L and N679L by expanding the learner's focus to include the management of common complex chronic conditions.
 Again, in this course the learner is immersed in a variety of clinical settings and given the opportunity to apply the knowledge, skills, and attitudes to assess, diagnose, and develop a treatment plan across the lifespan.
 This clinical course is taken concurrently with N676 with an emphasis on chronic and complex healthcare problems.
-Online students participate in a mandatory 3 day intensive on the Sacramento campus.

-N606 - Directed Synthesis Project
+N606 - Synthesis Project